 Meet the Object Computing Groovy, Grails®, and Micronaut® Team

-Grails and Micronaut co-founder Jeff Scott Brown leads our Grails and Micronaut development team, with support from Groovy specialist, Paul King, and a dedicated group of skilled engineers and subject matter experts from around the world.
+Our Grails and Micronaut development team, is lead by Jason Schindler with support from Micronaut Product Development Lead, Sergio del Amo, Grails Product Development Lead, Puneet Behl, and Groovy Project Lead, Paul King, along with a dedicated group of skilled engineers and subject matter experts from around the world.

 Contact us today to gain access to the architects and engineers who developed these Frameworks and have spent their careers supporting and maturing them.